AgniusBartninkas/power-automate-desktop-framework/flow-template-work-queues/README.md

 ## Inputs expected

+By default, the template does not require any inputs, but input variables can be added based on custom requirements of each flow.

 ## Output produced

 The flow produces several output variables that are returned to the parent flow (cloud or desktop) after execution: